ChinenyeOdenigbo/DahelClassPracticals/README.md

-# DahelClassPracticals
+## DahelClassPracticals

-This is to house all practicals i will be doing through out my training journey with Dahel
+*This is to house all practicals I will be doing throughout my training journey with Dahel*